AliceWonderMiscreations/FlossWoff2/doc/FONT_INSTALL.md

 It is important to use that exact string.
 The `ServeStyle.php` script that creates the CSS file for the end user will replace that string with the actual domain name the font server is running from.

+After the `url()` declaration it is important to have `format('woff2')` so that browsers that do support WOFF2 (vast majority) know they can use it, and the few browsers that do not support it know not to waste bandwidth downloading it.

 To see the raw CSS file with `webfonts.replaceme.com` as the domain: